Low and zero emission heavy vehicle trial scheme

 Single steer tandem drive

-The minimum required spacing between the steer axle and the first axle of the drive group is 3.2m.
+The minimum required spacing between the steer axle and the first axle of the drive group is 3.2 m.

 Twin steer tandem drive LZEHV prime mover